zsiki/GeoEasy/doc/install.rst

 to exit or close the small graphic window.

 For Machintosh there is no binary release.
 You can use only use the source release.
-Open a terminal window, chenge you current directory where you would like to install the software and type the following commands:
+Open a terminal window, change your current directory where you would like to install the software and type the following commands:

 .. code:: bash